Orange Travel eSIM review: Is it worth getting in 2026?

 Verdict: Is the Orange Travel eSIM worth it?

 For most travelers in 2026, Saily is the better overall option.
-Saily offers competitive prices, a wide range of plan types, and a smooth setup experience.
-Users can also benefit from Saily’s advanced security features, making their online experience safer while they travel.
-With the Saily ad blocker, you can even save data, making each gigabyte last a little longer.
-Orange isn’t a bad choice at all, but for most users, Saily will be their best option.
+Saily offers great prices, a wide range of plan types, and a host of helpful in-app features.
+With the Saily ad blocker, for example, you can save data, making each gigabyte last a little longer.

 Save on mobile data with the Saily app